 There are more than 400 root causes for software defects.
 The root causes for a program depend on what that program does, when and how the code was developed.
 For example, missile defense software is prone to timing and state related defects more than other systems.
 Older software is more prone to maintenance related defects.
 Newer systems are more prone to requirements related defects.
 Software that has many internal and external interfaces is prone to interface related defects.
 Software that is mathematical is more prone to data related defects.

 Often times the actual root causes of the software defects are quite different than what software engineers and managers think.
 Example, software engineers blame the requirements for the defects when it's really the design which is the most problematic.
 Faulty assumptions about the types of software defects can result in defect prevention methods that focus on the wrong types of defects.
 This wastes time and money.

 Contrary to popular myth, the defect root causes can and will vary by product, product maturity, development organization.
-There are no "default" root causes for defects.
+Contrary to popoular myth, there are no "default" root causes for defects.
 Hence, in order to effectively improve the software, a root cause analysis is an essential first step.

 The types of software defects can be identified via a few key words.
 For example, timing related problems will almost always have the word time in the description.
 Similarly for state related issues.
 The defect reports are reviewed against a list of key words to identify the most common types of types by severity classification.

 Once the failure modes are established, the root causes for those failure modes can be identified.
 These root causes are useful for the software software FMEA.
 History tends to repeat itself.
 There are more than 400 software root causes.
 By focusing on the most common root causes from recent history, the SFMEA can be more effective.
 The below is an EXAMPLE.
 The most common root causes are unique to the software under development.Software defect root cause analysis